VivekMChawla/afdx-bug-bash/README.md

 sf update
 ```
 #### 3. Authenticate the Salesforce CLI to your NGA Production Org
+Your username was provided when you got an org from Org Farm.
+The password is always `orgfarm1234`
 ```
 sf org login web -s -a AFDX:BugBash
 ```